NuScale Power Corporation (SMR) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, March 2, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to NuScale Power Corporation ("NuScale" or the "Company") (NYSE: SMR) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., March 4, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NuScale Power Corporation ("NuScale" or the "Company") (NYSE: SMR).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NUSCALE POWER CORPORATION (SMR), CLICK HERE BEFORE APRIL 20, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NUSCALE POWER CORPORATION (SMR), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE APRIL 20, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?